numpy/numpy/doc/source/dev/index.rst

 * All code should be `documented <https://numpydoc.readthedocs.io/ en/latest/format.html#docstring-standard>`_.
-* No changes are ever committed without review and approval by a core team member.Please ask politely on the PR or on the `mailing list`_ if you get no response to your pull request within a week.
+* No changes are ever committed without review and approval by a core team member.
+Please ask politely on the PR or on the `mailing list`_ if you get no response to your pull request within a week.

+.. _stylistic-guidelines:

 Stylistic Guidelines
 --------------------